jasl/vibe_photos_v4/README.md

 - `--image-path`: process a single image into the projection cache using shared preprocessing steps.
 - `--image-id`: optional explicit `image_id` when `--image-path` is used; defaults to the content hash.

+`cache/index.db` is a cache of *pre_process* outputs (embeddings, captions, detections, scenes) and is safe to discard; `process` stages read from this cache and may copy into the primary DB when required.
+Serve/UI/API must read from `data/index.db` only; use the sync helper (below) to copy projection tables from cache into primary when needed.

 What a single-process run does in M1:

 - Scans the specified roots and registers images in `images` with stable content